mcgill-robotics-archive/frontend-2016/README.md

 roslaunch frontend frontend.launch
 ```

-To run in development environemnt, use the following command:
+To run in a development environment, use the following command:

 ```bash
 roslaunch frontend frontend-test.launch